espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

 ---

+> Change it to the BSP

 On this assignment, we will show on how to use components to accelerate your development.
-Components are similar to libraries, adding new features like sensors drivers, protocols, and any other feature that is not part of the ESP-IDF.
+Components are similar to libraries, adding new features like sensors drivers, protocols, board support package, and any other feature that is not included on the ESP-IDF as default.
 Some components are already part of some examples and the ESP-IDF also uses the external component approach to make the ESP-IDF more modular.

 Using components not only makes your project easier to maintain but also improve the development speed by reusing and sharing components with different projects.